liutc/learn-chaincode/README.md

   ```

 - The `"path":` is the path to your fork of the repository on Github, going one more directory down into `/finished`, where your `chaincode_finished.go` file lives.

+- The `"name":` is the name you give, which is required in development mode.
+Otherwise you will get error message saying Chaincode name is missing.

 - Send the request.
 If everything goes smoothly, you will see a response like the one below